ttaranov/atlaskit-mk-2/docs/guides/10-controlled-uncontrolled-props.md

 <DatePicker value="2000-01-01" />
 ```

 Internally, this enables us to reuse a lot more code.
 Externally, the consumer gets a more consistent and predictable API.
-What's neat about this approach is that you can also control other props such as `isOpen`:
+It doesn't look like much initially, but because of this, you can now control - or specify defaults for - other props such as `isOpen`.

 ```js
 <DatePicker isOpen />